Parado-xy/bash-learning/readme.md

 - Sed and Awk - Text processing with sed and awk

 ### Input/Output
-- Piping & Redirection - Notes on I/O redirection
+- Piping & Redirection - Notes on I/O redirection.
-- Input Redirection - Working with input operators
+- Input Redirection - Working with input operators.
-- Test Command - Using test operators
+- Test Command - Using test operators.

 ## Getting Started
 The scripts can be run directly using the bash interpreter: